Organic Fertilizer Primer

 Microbial Inoculant

 Rather than a fertilizer, you’re adding vital and highly beneficial members of a healthy soil food web, namely bacteria, fungi, protozoans, and nematodes.
 Examples: worm tea, actively aerated compost tea, Soil ReVive, Jubilate, Eden, Myco-Apply,etc. The purpose is to help deliver plant nutrients, out-compete disease microbes, stimulate vigor and earlier maturity, and increase yield.
 Contents of these inoculants may include endo-mycorrhizal fungi, plant proteins, animal proteins, vitamins, minerals, amino acids, trace elements, specialized, pre-selected, adapted soil microbes, bio-organic catalysts and microbial growth stimulants.
-Here are a some excellent products.

 Combine Fertilizers with Compost Tea?